 How do Phishing Links Work?

 Phishing links are links created by cyber criminals to pose as a link to a legitimate website.
-Once clicked, they open an attachments and may install malware, spyware, ransomware, etc, on your device.
+Once clicked, they open an attachment and may install malware, spyware, ransomware, etc, on your device.

 What Does A Phishing Email Look Like?